dmaerzendorfer/masterThesis/ResearchDiary/README.md

 - todos:
     - update oce to not need objects but jsut raycast -> make it semi automatic look into hover cam
     - write down user study part in overleaf in all the detail
-        - here also check if i find literature regarding what drone movement mode makes sence (will track myself tho, leaf users the choice and we'll see what they say.)
+        - here also check if i find literature regarding what drone movement mode makes sence (will track myself tho, leave users the choice and we'll see what they say.)

 - stuff done:
     - read through papers sent by markus